A Counterfactual Explanation Framework for Retrieval Models: Introduction

+In many realistic retrieval settings—such as patent search, legal case retrieval, and clinical information access—users and IR engineers frequently need to understand not only why a document was retrieved, but also why a potentially relevant document failed to appear in the top-K results.
+Missing a relevant document can have legal, financial, or safety-critical implications.
+In such environments, stakeholders require per-document, contrastive explanations that specify what information was absent from the document and prevented it from being retrieved.

-With the motivation described above, the fundamental research question which we address in this research work is described as follows. \begin{itemize} \item \textbf{RQ1:} What are the terms that should be added to a document which can push the document to a higher rank with respect to a particular retrieval model? \end{itemize}
+With the motivation described above, the fundamental research question which we address in this research work is \textbf{RQ1:} `\textit{What are the terms that should be added to a document which can push the document to a higher rank with respect to a particular retrieval model?}'

 We would like to note that we have framed \textbf{RQ1} as a counterfactual setup in our research scope.
 Similar to existing research in counterfactual explanations in AI \cite{kanamori2021,van2021}, we also attempt to change the output of model with the provided explanations (i.e. change the rank of a document in IR models).
 Our experimental results show that on an average in $70\%$ cases the solution provided by the counterfactual setup improves the ranking of a document with respect to a query and a ranking model.